calpoly-iandunn/csc473/project/part1.md

 As the initial assignment for your ray tracer, you need to think about designing and implementing the abstract object(s) to represent geometry in your scene and write the parsing code to read in the scene description file (see below).
 In general, all geometric objects in your world will need to be able to be parsed, intersected (by rays), and shaded.
-You can use a vector/matrix library, options include glm and eigen.
+You can use a vector/matrix library, options include [glm](https://glm.g-truc.net/) and [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).

 In addition, your ray tracer will need to support specific unit tests throughout the quarter.
-In general, this will require that for a specific ray (relative to the camera – i.e. listed in pixel space, e.g. [Xi, Yi]),  can be tested – for example, having various values returned throughout the ray tracing process.
+In general, this will require that for a specific ray (relative to the camera – i.e. listed in pixel space, e.g. [Xi, Yi]),  can be tested - for example, having various values returned throughout the ray tracing process.
 This will include values such as the ray’s point, and direction, distance to closest object, color of intersected object, and then later derived ray’s from the original ray.

 ---